-APPLICANT:

-Tanah Property Trust, Attn: Jon J. Gallo
+APPLICANT: Tanah Property Trust

-AGENT:

-SML Design Studio, Attn: Susan Morse
+AGENT: SML Design Studio, Attn: Susan Morse

-PROJECT LOCATION:

-17411 Revello Drive, Pacific Palisades (Los Angeles
+PROJECT LOCATION: 17411 Revello Drive, Pacific Palisades (Los Angeles County)

-County)

-PROJECT DESCRIPTION: Construction of a 3,137 square foot addition to an existing 6,827 square foot, 30-foot high, 2-story over basement level single family residence with five parking spaces and an approximately 585 square foot freestanding pool.
+PROJECT DESCRIPTION: Construction of a 3,137 square foot addition to an existing

+6,827 square foot, 30-foot high, 2-story over basement level single family residence with five parking spaces and an approximately 585 square foot freestanding pool.
 The project includes 590 cubic yards of cut and 140 cubic yards of fill and 33 new piles that range from 25 to 70 feet deep to support the existing house, the new pool and the 3,137 square foot addition.
+The project also includes the vacation of a walkway easement and lot line adjustments among 11 lots.